johndodev/TabWheelScroll/README.md

 # Tab Wheel Scroll

-Scroll tabs with alt + mouse wheel OR right click + mouse wheel.
+Tab Wheel Scroll is a chome addon to Scroll tabs with alt + mouse wheel OR right click + mouse wheel.

+You can download it here: https://chrome.google.com/webstore/detail/tab-wheel-scroll/aknfcgiicpmnfhncpljcadokcghjblal

 ### Usage
 ----------